 The same thing can happen with email.

 However, it's not all doom and gloom.
 Not all blacklists are created equal.
 Some have a high level of credibility and will be taken very seriously by mailbox providers, while others are less reputable and won't be taken quite as seriously.
-How much of your reputation is affected will depend on the blacklist your find yourself on.
+How much of your reputation is affected will depend on the blacklist you find yourself on.

 How to Avoid an Email Blacklist

-As the old saying goes "prevention is better than cure", so the best way to get off an email blacklist is to never get on it in the first place.
+As the old saying goes, "Prevention is better than cure", so the best way to get off an email blacklist is to never get on it in the first place.
 So with that in mind, here are the best tips for staying off email blacklists.

 Only email people who have subscribed to your emails through the proper channels